llpeterson/direct/reliable.md

 ### Frame Order and Flow Control

 The sliding window protocol is perhaps the best known algorithm in computer networking.
-What is easily confusing about the algorithm, however, is that it can be used to serve three different roles.
+What is easily confused about the algorithm, however, is that it can be used to serve three different roles.
 The first role is the one we have been concentrating on in this section—to reliably deliver frames across an unreliable link.
 (In general, the